PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter8.md

 - Planning and scheduling activities to meet customer demands and deadlines.
 - Implementing controls to ensure that operations are carried out effectively and efficiently.

-## Requirements for Products and Services
+## REQUIREMENTS FOR PRODUCTS AND SERVICES

 ### Customer Communication